dberos/authlite.js/README.md

 ## Security

 Use in production at your own risk.
-If a session cookie is stolen, it will infinitely produce new sessions.
+If a session cookie is stolen, it will infinitely produce new sessions, unless `JWT_SECRET` has changed.
 Always call api routes from a server action.
+Consider changing `JWT_SECRET` frequently to invalidate sessions.
 Consider having only your domain as `allowedOrigins` in CORS configuration.
 Consider having `STRICT` CSP policy.
 Consider including csrf token in hidden form fields for protected actions.

 ### csrf token validation